New York Tax Attorney - Delia Law

 Photo of young couple calculating bills at home.

-Our skilled tax attorneys have many years experience in navigating the intricate web of tax laws, IRS collections and IRS regulations.
-Whether you’re facing a hefty amount in IRS back taxes, delinquent with unfiled tax returns, in the middle of a tax audit, or are simply seeking clarification on a complex tax issue, our tax attorneys have the knowledge and experience to guide you through.
+Whether you’re facing a hefty amount in back taxes, delinquent with unfiled tax returns, in the middle of an IRS tax audit, or simply seeking clarification on a complex tax issue, our tax attorneys have the knowledge and experience to help you overcome your IRS and New York tax problems.

-Delia Law is an experienced tax law firm that can handle any tax debt problems for both federal and for the state of New York.
-When you are threatened by the IRS or New York for delinquent payments, failing to file, or other tax related crimes, we are the team you want on your side.
-If you have received a notice, be sure to act promptly to avoid further problems such as collection activity, criminal charges and penalties..
+Delia Law is an experienced national tax law firm that can handle any tax problems with the IRS or the state of New York.
+When the IRS or New York State Department of Taxation and Finance threaten you for delinquent IRS tax debt, failing to file, or other tax-related crimes, we are the team you want on your side.
+If you receive a tax notice, act promptly to avoid further IRS problems such as collection activity, IRS audits, criminal tax evasion or fraud charges, and penalties.
+We represent taxpayers like you every day, helping you resolve tax disputes to get you back on your feet.

 Meet Your NYC Tax Lawyer: